 A complete application consists of the following materials:

-Official copy of most recent high school transcript or grade report, sent to us from your high school.
-Applicants must request an official transcript containing their current grades/marks since 9th grade, including Fall 2014.
-PLEASE NOTE: if your current year grades are not reflected on your transcript, please also send us a copy of your most current report card.
+- Official copy of most recent high school transcript and current grade report, sent to us from your high school.
+Applicants must request an official transcript containing their current grades/marks since 9th grade, including Fall 2015.
+PLEASE NOTE: If your current grades are not reflected on your transcript, please also send us a copy of your most current grade report.

 - International Student Visa Application (if applicable)